How did you acquire “$8400” in debt? What did that debt consist of?

 What practical tips do you have for people looking to pay off their debt?

-Start backwards: look at your debt, set a realistic timeline based on your personality (are you slow and steady or want to be aggressive?) and set a monthly goal.
+Start backward: look at your debt, set a realistic timeline based on your personality (are you slow and steady or want to be aggressive?) and set a monthly goal.
 Also, even though you have to sacrifice your free time, side hustling is a fantastic way to bring in extra cash to pay off your debt faster.
 It can be addictive to put such large amounts toward your debt each month!